Module 2: Hypothesis Testing

 In Module 1, that problem lived in your outcome variable Y — your scale picked up variance from constructs you never intended to measure.
 Here, the same problem appears in two places at once: in your treatment variable X, and in the act of randomization that is supposed to make X interpretable.

-This tutorial covers three ideas:
+This tutorial covers four ideas:

 • Part 1 — P-values: What they actually mean, where their inferential power comes from, and what assumptions they require — demonstrated by building null distributions from scratch using permutation.

-• Part 3 — Randomization: Why “clicking randomize” (the observable) is not the same as “achieving randomization” (the latent property), and why this gap grows as the construct Y you are studying becomes broader and more complex.
+• Part 2 — Randomization: Why “clicking randomize” (the observable) is not the same as “achieving randomization” (the latent property), and why this gap grows as the construct Y you are studying becomes broader and more complex.

 NoteLearning Objectives